24parida/shark-2.0/README.md

 - Pot type (e.g. single raised, 3-bet)

 > ✅ Based on this, ranges are **auto-imported**.
 Uncheck the box to input them manually.
+> There is almost NO input checking, program will crash with nonsensical inputs

 ---